hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 than they had during earlier stages of their development (box 6.10, []{#c10752_006.xhtml#fig_017a}[fig. 6.17](#c10752_006.xhtml#fig_017)).

-## Box 6.10 Declining energy intensity of economic growth {.featuretitle}
+Box 6.10 Declining energy intensity of economic growth

 Historical statistics show a steady decline in the British energy intensity following the rapid rise brought by the adoption of steam